percona/percona-server-mongodb-operator/source/gke.rst

 The return statement requests your confirmation of the deletion.
 Type ``y`` to confirm.

 Also, you can delete your cluster via the GKE console.
-Just click the appropriate trashcan icon in the clusters list:
+Just click the ``Delete`` popup menu item in the clusters list:

 .. image:: ./img/gke-quickstart-cluster-connect.png
    :align: center